 Grade 6 in GCSE Computer Science, Mathematics or Physics.

-Mr Henry Sanderson
+Mr HM Sanderson

-Subject Leader Computer Science
+Subject Leader of Computer Science